rafelafrance/traiter/README.md

 Basic program flow:

-* Extract the data to be parsed from, for now, CSV columns.
+* Extract the data to be parsed from a text file.

 * Feed each column cell to one or more parsers.